gitworkflows/meshplay/meshplayctl/README.md

 # meshplayctl

-`meshplayctl` is the CLI client for Meshery.
+`meshplayctl` is the CLI client for Meshplay.

 # Contributing

-Please refer the [Meshery Contributing Guidelines](https://github.com/meshery/meshery/blob/master/CONTRIBUTING.md) for setting up your development environment.
+Please refer the [Meshplay Contributing Guidelines](https://github.com/khulnasoft/meshplay/blob/master/CONTRIBUTING.md) for setting up your development environment.

 Refer the [meshplayctl- Command Reference and Tracker](https://docs.google.com/spreadsheets/d/1q63sIGAuCnIeDs8PeM-0BAkNj8BBgPUXhLbe1Y-318o/edit#gid=0) for current status of `meshplayctl`.

-For a quick introduction to `meshplayctl`, checkout [Beginner's guide to contributing to Meshery and meshplayctl](https://youtu.be/hh_kFLZx3G4).
+For a quick introduction to `meshplayctl`, checkout [Beginner's guide to contributing to Meshplay and meshplayctl](https://youtu.be/hh_kFLZx3G4).

 ## Building and running `meshplayctl`

-The [`/meshplayctl`](https://github.com/meshery/meshery/tree/master/meshplayctl) folder contains the complete code for `meshplayctl`.
+The [`/meshplayctl`](https://github.com/khulnasoft/meshplay/tree/master/meshplayctl) folder contains the complete code for `meshplayctl`.

 `meshplayctl` is written in Golang or the Go Programming Language.
 For development use Go version 1.15+.

 After making changes, run `make` in the `meshplayctl` folder to build the binary.
 You can then use the binary by, say, `./meshplayctl system start`.

-Refer the [Meshery CLI Commands and Documentation](https://docs.google.com/document/d/1xRlFpElRmybJ3WacgPKXgCSiQ2poJl3iCCV1dAalf0k/edit#heading=h.5fucij4hc5wt) for a complete reference of `meshplayctl`.
+Refer the [Meshplay CLI Commands and Documentation](https://docs.google.com/document/d/1xRlFpElRmybJ3WacgPKXgCSiQ2poJl3iCCV1dAalf0k/edit#heading=h.5fucij4hc5wt) for a complete reference of `meshplayctl`.

 ## `meshplayctl` command reference

-Detailed documentation of the `meshplayctl` commands is available in the [Meshery Docs](https://docs.meshery.io/reference/meshplayctl).
+Detailed documentation of the `meshplayctl` commands is available in the [Meshplay Docs](https://docs.meshplay.io/reference/meshplayctl).

 ## General guidelines and resources

-`meshplayctl` might be the interface that the users first have with Meshery.
+`meshplayctl` might be the interface that the users first have with Meshplay.
 As such, `meshplayctl` needs to provide a great UX.

 The following principles should be taken in mind while designing `meshplayctl` commands-